Dear readers of ADxS.org, please forgive the disruption.

 2. Neurological stress benefits

-The brain is constantly changed by positive and negative experiences (neuroplasticity).
-Neuroplasticity does not end with adulthood, but it does decrease.
+The brain is constantly being changed by positive and negative experiences (neuroplasticity).
+Neuroplasticity does not end when we grow up, but it does decrease.
 Neuroplasticity is a basic prerequisite for learning.

-Light / controllable stress reinforces existing neural connections, as they have proven their competence by successfully completing the task.5
+Mild / controllable stress strengthens the existing neuronal connections, as they have proven their competence by successfully mastering the task.5

-Strong / uncontrollable stress, on the other hand, supports the dissolution of existing neural connections in the brain to make way for newer, better models, since the problem-solving models represented in the previous connections have proven to be less than optimal for avoiding the stressful situation that now exists (in extreme cases: threatening survival).
+Strong / uncontrollable stress, on the other hand, supports the dissolution of existing neural connections in the brain in order to make room for newer, better models, as the problem-solving models represented in the previous connections have not proven to be optimal for avoiding the current (in extreme cases: survival-threatening) stress situation.

-Many people know that certain of their habits are dysfunctional and yet fail to change them.
-After a drastic experience (uncontrollable stress) they are suddenly able to change their habits.
+Many people know that certain of their habits are dysfunctional and yet are unable to change them.
+After a drastic experience (uncontrollable stress), they are suddenly able to change their habits.

-Stressors that occur too intensively, too often, and for too long damage the stress response systems.
-In the first years of life, while the neurotransmitter systems of the brain are forming and seeking an appropriate balance for the respective neurotransmitters, the stress response systems are particularly vulnerable to this.
-Certain genetic dispositions may further increase this vulnerability.
+Stressors that are too intense, too frequent and occur for too long damage the stress response systems.
+In the first years of life, while the brain’s neurotransmitter systems are developing and seeking an appropriate balance for the respective neurotransmitters, the stress response systems are particularly vulnerable.
+Certain genetic dispositions can further increase this vulnerability.
 How does ADHD develop?
 Genes + environment

 Details

-Neural plasticity is mediated by the adaptation of neurochemical, neuroanatomical, and behavioral systems.
-In this process, the endocrine system acts as a signaling network that triggers chemical and morphological changes in specific neurons and glial cells.
-The hippocampus (which controls learning and memory processes) responds to glucocorticoids during the diurnal cycle and in response to stress (cortisol binds to glucocorticoid receptors) as well as vasopressin, among others.
+Neural plasticity is mediated by the adaptation of neurochemical, neuroanatomical and behavioral systems.
+The endocrine system acts as a signaling network that triggers chemical and morphological changes in certain neurons and glial cells.
+The hippocampus (which controls learning and memory processes) responds to glucocorticoids during the diurnal cycle and in response to stress (cortisol binds to glucocorticoid receptors) as well as to vasopressin.

-Cyclic AMP accumulation stimulated by norepinephrine, an index of decreased norepinephrine sensitivity due to prolonged stress, is increased by removal or blockade of the adrenal gland where cortisol and other stress hormones are produced, while cortisol or ACTH are reduced.6
+Noradrenaline-stimulated cyclic AMP accumulation, an index of reduced noradrenaline sensitivity due to prolonged stress, is increased by removal or blockade of the adrenal gland, where cortisol and other stress hormones are produced, while cortisol or ACTH are reduced.6

-Slightly elevated levels of glucocorticoids (cortisol) as a result of positive experiences (which include successfully overcoming a challenge) promote the growth of neurons, whereas strongly elevated levels of glucocorticoids inhibit this.789
+Slightly increased levels of glucocorticoids (cortisol) as a result of positive experiences (including successfully overcoming a challenge) promote the growth of nerve cells, while greatly increased levels of glucocorticoids inhibit this.789

-In contrast, intensive negative experiences, and these include in particular stressful situations that cannot be mastered, weaken the previous circuitry in the brain and support its degradation.
-Since the previous circuitry was obviously not sufficiently suitable to cope with the situation encountered, but allowed the individual to get into an unmanageable (potentially dangerous) situation, it makes sense to weaken it and stimulate the growth of new, better pathways and circuitry.7
+In contrast, intense negative experiences, especially stressful situations that cannot be managed, weaken the previous circuitry in the brain and support its breakdown.
+As the previous circuitry was obviously not sufficiently suitable for coping with the situation, but allowed the individual to get into an unmanageable (potentially dangerous) situation, it makes sense to weaken it and stimulate the growth of new, better pathways and circuitry.7

 Stress causes very typical psychological symptoms.
-Almost all ADHD symptoms are, in our view, functional stress symptoms.
+In our opinion, almost all ADHD symptoms are functional stress symptoms.
 (ADHD symptoms are stress symptoms).
-These symptoms have had immediate benefits for the survival of the individual and thus its species for several million years.
+For several million years, these symptoms have had direct benefits for the survival of the individual and thus its species.

-Suppose one of our ancestors faced a potentially life-threatening situation.
-Be it a saber-toothed tiger that doesn’t look like it’s just sluggishly dragging itself into the shadows from a sumptuous meal, or a group of warriors from an unknown or even hostile tribe approaching at a run.
+Let’s say one of our ancestors was faced with a potentially life-threatening situation.
+Be it a sabre-toothed tiger that doesn’t look like it’s dragging itself sluggishly into the shadows from a sumptuous meal, or a group of warriors from an unknown or even hostile tribe approaching at a run.

 Now the poor guy already has enough problems on his hands - what use are stress symptoms to our ancestor?
 What advantage do they have?

-Now, we no longer live in the savannah, we no longer have to hunt our food, and we have outsourced protection from predators or warriors to the police and the army.
-But our stress systems are millions of years old and have been very successful for a very long time.
-Accordingly, they are deeply anchored and it will take a correspondingly long time for them to give way to newer stress responses that are more adapted to modern life.
-Once we get into the picture of the ancient living conditions that have existed since the dawn of hominids, it leads to a profound understanding of the original benefits of stress symptoms.
+We no longer live in the savannah, no longer have to hunt for our food and have outsourced protection from predators or warriors to the police and army.
+But our stress systems are millions of years old and were very, very successful for a very long time.
+They are therefore deeply rooted and it will take a correspondingly long time for them to give way to newer stress reactions that are more adapted to modern life.
+If we take a look at the ancient living conditions that have existed since the beginning of hominids, this leads to a profound understanding of the original benefits of stress symptoms.

-Stress benefits are not the results of a cognitive deliberation that the person or the stress response system have done in advance in silence in order to implement them in that way when the time comes.
-We regard stress benefits as successful reaction patterns that have evolved in evolutionary biology.
-The sufferers with these response patterns are the descendants of those who had developed these patterns by chance and for whom these patterns successfully helped them survive.
-Therefore, they were more likely to be represented in subsequent generations than other behavioral and response patterns that were not as beneficial for survival.
+Stress benefits are not the result of cognitive deliberation that the person concerned or the stress response system have done in advance in a quiet chamber in order to implement them in due course.
+We consider stress benefits to be successful reaction patterns that have evolved in evolutionary biology.
+The individuals with these response patterns are the descendants of those who developed these patterns by chance and for whom these patterns successfully helped them to survive.
+Therefore, they were more likely to be present in subsequent generations than other behavioral and response patterns that were not as beneficial for survival.

-Functional stress symptoms are reactions and behavior patterns that are helpful in extreme situations to increase the probability of survival.
+Functional stress symptoms are reactions and behavioral patterns that are helpful in extreme situations in order to increase the probability of survival.

-The conclusion must then be that stress symptoms are first of all completely healthy neurophysiological reactions.
+The conclusion must then be that stress symptoms are initially completely healthy neurophysiological reactions.
 ADHD symptoms, on the other hand, are not, although they are identical: because ADHD triggers these symptoms without an adequate stressor being present.

-However, this explains why any attempt to understand the neurophysiological pathway of ADHD symptoms as a disease component must fail.
-For if the emergence of an ADHD symptom were to be interrupted at its neurophysiological path of emergence, this would at the same time also interrupt the healthy stress symptoms, which are a functional reaction to a stressor.
+However, this explains why any attempt to understand the neurophysiological development of ADHD symptoms as a part of the disease must fail.
+If the development of an ADHD symptom were to be interrupted at its neurophysiological point of origin, this would also prevent healthy stress symptoms, which are a functional reaction to a stressor.

 4. Stress benefits of individual stress symptoms